 Licensed distributors of beer are only allowed to sell products in their original packaging.

-Kansas complies with the federal open container law, prohibiting them from private buildings and outside of on-premise locations, as well as in vehicles unless it’s a licensed limousine or mass-transit vehicle.
+Kansas complies with the federal open container law, prohibiting them from private buildings outside of on-premise locations and in vehicles unless it’s a licensed limousine or mass-transit vehicle.